You are here

 - issuing suspensions and expulsions;

-- working with Region School Operations (RSO) to hire school staff (including teachers and principals); and
+- working with Region School Operations (RSO) to hire school staff (including teachers and principals)

 - providing an early childhood education program that promotes Inuit language and culture.

 The various positions/structures that make up the DEA are:

 - each DEA is comprised of seven members (the CSFN has five members);

-- each member is elected for a three-year term;
+- each member is elected for a four-year term;

 - each DEA includes one chairperson and one vice-chairperson;